Seagate/cortx-motr/doc/HLD_Data_Block_Allocator.rst

 - The data-block-allocator should perform well for large continuous I/O, small object I/O.

 - The data-block-allocator should survive node crash.

-- DB5 should be used to track the block usage.

 - The allocator should have similar strategy as the ext4 allocator.